 Business developers are complex fellows that didn’t learn all the required skills overnight.
 Business development requires a lot of skills in a lot of different areas, and business developers are always learning new things day by day & project by project.
-Business developers simply help you Start a Business and set you toward the path of success.
+Business developers simply help you Start a Business and set you on the path to success.
 In general, they help your business to achieve a set goal.
 It could be higher sales, more clients, more revenue, better publicity, etc.

 In this article, we are going to have an in-depth look into the skills business developers should have to be able to devise plans to make businesses better.
 The skills mentioned in this article are mostly the general skills across all business developers regardless of their areas of specialties.
 Some business developers may need even more skills and that depends on the complexity and difficulty of their projects and businesses.